Kondul Island: History

 Poachers from Myanmar are doing illegal fishing around the island regularly.

 Geography

 The island is located in the Bay of Bengal, halfway between Great Nicobar and Little Nicobar in the St. George's Channel, and measures 2.6 km long and 0.95 km of maximum width for an area of 1.55 km2.

 Climate

 It has a Tropical rainforest climate as even the driest months have rainfall greater than 60mm.
-It is one of the very few places that witness a rainforest climate in India.

 Administration

 The island belongs to the township of Great Nicobar of Little Nicobar Taluk.

 Demographics

 Mayaiya village is inhabited and has a radio antenna.